 However, just as we need to be careful when judging people we don’t understand, we need to be careful of judging and rejecting art before we learn a bit of the backstory.
 We may not agree with an artist’s point of view, but we can still appreciate their story.

-The Conversation leads to a broader understanding of history and humanity
+The Study of Art History leads to a broader understanding of history and humanity

 Even when we have mastered the language of art, we still have some work to do.
 Each artist lived in a particular place at a particular time in history.
 As we learn to read a painting we don’t just need to expand our understanding of art, but of history, literature, science, theology, and humanity as a whole.
 We need to learn what symbols the artist was familiar with, what his religious background was, how the historical context informs her perspective.